 When removing a limb from a trunk or other large branch, never cut flush to the trunk.
 The natural collar should be left on the trunk so the wood can heal properly.

 Look for insect problems.
-Egg masses of tent caterpillars, gypsy moths, and tussock moths are often visible on tree branches in winter.
+Egg masses of tent caterpillars, Lymantria dispar moths, and tussock moths are often visible on tree branches in winter.
 Remove them by hand or prune out to control insect damage in the spring.

 Look for signs of disease.
 While closely inspecting branches, take the opportunity to check for unusual swellings, open lesions, or darkened areas that could be symptoms of canker and disease.